-It’s prom season and six years ago, give or take a week, was my prom.
-I’d like to say I had an awesome time and danced all night, but it’s not like the movies or tv shows you watch.
+It’s almost prom season!
+Most ladies will probably be looking for their prom dresses or have already found one.
+It’s been a number of years since my prom, but I’d like to share my experience at prom.
+I wish I could say that I had a great time and danced all night, but it’s not like the movies or tv shows you watch.
 Especially since Canadian proms are different from American ones- we don’t have a prom court where we vote for Prom King and Queen (maybe other schools in Canada do, but ours didn’t).

 Prom is a rite of passage for finishing high school, so even if I don’t sound like I enjoyed it, I had fun with my friends and got to dress up for a night.
 It may not seem like it, but prom is expensive.
 You spend hundreds of dollars for one night.
 Now, I know what you’re thinking…a wedding is the same, you spend thousands of dollars for one night too, but at least at your wedding, you’re the centre of attention.
 At prom, you just get mixed in with the rest of your classmates.
 For my prom, I think I spent about $500-700 (or rather, my parents spent $500-700).
 I’m sure other people spent a lot more- some people spend that much on just their dress.
 The following is a list of costs that I racked up for my prom:

 - shoes- I had a hard time finding shoes, I probably would’ve spent more if I had found a brand name pair that I liked, but mine cost $30

 - hair and makeup I did on my own (I’m sure a lot of girls spent almost $100 for their hair and makeup)

 - mani/pedi- $15 for mani, $20 for pedi

 - prom ticket-$100

 - limo- $45 (split 10-12 ways with a group of friends)

 - after party on a boat (held by the school)- I didn’t go, and I can’t remember how much it cost (at least $20…possibly $50?)